Machine Learning for Microscopy Hackathon 2

 University of Illinois at Chicago (UIC)

-Institut Català de Nanociència i Nanotecnologia (ICN2), Barcelona
+Institut Català de Nanociència i Nanotecnologia (ICN2) - co hosted by ALBA Synchrotron, Barcelona

 University of Toronto